 Validated Members [i.e. all the women you meet here] may use the platform for free.
 At the same time, Suppliers are prohibited from paying Validated Members for the use of the platform.
 [Nothing is said about payment to avatars.]

-LovingFeel does not guarantee the accuracy of the identification verification conducted by Suppliers. source
+LovingFeel does not guarantee the accuracy of the identification verification conducted by Suppliers. [source]

 In brief, the “Suppliers” provide the identities of the women shown on the site.
 How the Suppliers gain these identities, however, is not disclosed.
-I can imagine that photographic studios give a 50% discount to women when they allow their vanity picture set to be used by the dating site.
+I can imagine that photographic studios might offer a 50% discount to women when they allow their vanity picture set to be used by the dating site.
 The identity of the women and their profiles might be partially accurate but nothing prevents the Suppliers from inventing profiles so as to protect the identity of the women.

-Furthermore, it is altogether suspicious that so many [nearly 10%] of the women describe themselves as “doctors.”
+Furthermore, it is altogether suspicious that so many [nearly 8%] of the women describe themselves as “doctors.”
 I have yet to find any profile where a woman identifies herself as a “nurse.”
 But such obvious errors are to be expected as you say, “LovingFeel does not guarantee the accuracy of the identification verification conducted by [the] Suppliers.”

 Testing the validity of Hypestat.com

 At the same time, I am absolutely certain that Hypestat.com correctly demonstrates that next to NONE of the women I communicated with on lovingfeel.com were located in China.
-Their profiles may have come from China, but the avatars hiding behind the profiles have no connection with China and, under no circumstances, did I have a chance in hell to ever meet any of them face-to-face (even though I actually live in China).
+Their profiles may have come from China, but the avatars hiding behind the profiles have no connection with China and, under no circumstances, did I have a chance to ever meet any of them face-to-face (even though I actually live in China).

 I came to https://lovingfeel.com with the hope of having a pleasant experience in meeting, in understanding, and in dating Chinese women.
 I am bitterly disappointed in finding that your fraudulent practices have severely betrayed my trust.